shapeshed/shapeshed.com/content/post/nifty-unix-tools-sort.md

 ## How to check if a file is already sorted

-If you looking to see if a file is already sorted you can use sort with the `-c` flag.
-Let us suppose we have the following file called `cars.txt`.
+To check if a file is already sorted pass the `-c` option to `sort`.
+This will write to standard output if there are lines that are out of order.

+Suppose a file exists with a list of cars called `cars.txt`.

     Audi
     Cadillac
     BMW
     Dodge

-The sort tool can tell us if this file is sorted and which lines are out of order.
+The `sort` tool can be used to understand if this file is sorted and which lines are out of order.

     sort -c cars.txt
     sort: cars.txt:3: disorder: BMW